Xercoy/docs/content/docs/for-developers/partners/account-migration.md

 ## Migrate dedicated IPs

-If you are using a dedicated IP, our support team can migrate your dedicated IP for you.
+Our support team can migrate your dedicated IP for you if you are using a dedicated IP.
 Access support contact options by logging into https://support.sendgrid.com.

-Provide us with: your current and new usernames, the IP addresses, and your preferred time for the IP transfer - we can migrate IPs between 7 am and 5 pm MST on Monday through Friday.
+Please provide us with your current and new usernames, the IP addresses, and your preferred time for the IP transfer.
+We can migrate IPs between 7 am and 5 pm MST on Monday through Friday.

 Be sure to set up reverse DNS and rewarm up your transferred IP before you start sending on it in your new account.
 You also need to reassign it to subusers if needed.

 ## Download statistics and email activity

 On all of the statistics pages and on the email activity page, click **Export CSV** to download your statistics for your records.
-Your new account cannot import this data.
+This data cannot be imported by your new account.